(Hemiptera)

 Coccoidea (superfamily), Dactylopiidae: Cochineal Bug (Dactylopius)

 If you notice small white puffy areas on the surfaces of prickly pear pads, you're looking at female cochineal bugs and their nymphs.
 To be more exact, you're looking at the protective covering those bugs create.
-In prehistoric southern Mexico, cochineal bugs were raised on groves of prickly pears and harvested to produce a vivid red dye.
+In pre-contact southern Mexico, cochineal bugs were raised on groves of prickly pears and harvested to produce a vivid red dye.
 If you pinch one of the fuzzy patches between your thumb and forefinger, you'll see the dye source (carminic acid) for yourself.
 Today, cochineal bugs are a source of natural red food coloring, so you may have ingested some cochineal bug juice at some point.

 Coccoidea (superfamily), Coccidae?
 Scale insect (cf. Saissetia)